Plan your StoreFront deployment

-The minimum recommended memory allocation for each server is 4GB.
-When using Citrix Receiver for Web, assign an additional 700 bytes per resource, per user in addition to the base memory allocation.
-As with using Citrix Receiver for Web, when using Citrix Workspace app, design environments to allow an extra 700 bytes per resource, per user on top of the base 4 GB memory requirements for this version of StoreFront.
+The minimum recommended memory allocation for each StoreFront server is described in System requirements.
+When using Citrix Receiver for Web, assign an additional 700 bytes per-resource, per-user in addition to the base memory allocation.
+Here “resource” means a published application or desktop assign to the user.
+Similarly, when using Citrix Workspace app, design environments to allow an extra 700 bytes per-resource, per-user in addition to the base memory requirements for this version of StoreFront.

 As your usage patterns might be different than those simulated above, your servers might support more or fewer numbers of users connections per hour.

 StoreFront server group deployments are only supported where links between servers in a server group have latency of less than 40 ms (with subscriptions disabled) or less than 3 ms (with subscriptions enabled).
 Ideally, all servers in a server group should reside in the same location (data center, availability zone), but server groups can span locations within the same region provided that links between servers in the group meet these latency criteria.
 Examples include server groups spanning availability zones within a cloud region, or between metropolitan area data centers.
 Note that latency between zones varies by cloud provider.
 Citrix do not recommend spanning locations as a disaster recovery configuration, but it may be suitable for high availability.

 StoreFront server groups containing mixtures of operating system versions, or mixtures of operating system languages or locale configurations, are not supported.